 - Supplement educational services by providing neglected and delinquent youth with the same educational opportunities needed to meet challenging State academic content and achievement standards.

-- Provide these neglected and delinquent youth with services to successfully transition from institutionalization to further schooling or employment.
+- Provide these neglected and delinquent youth with services to successfully transition from institutionalization to the most appropriate education setting, zoned school or employment.

 - Prevent at-risk youth from dropping out of school, and to provide youth with case management support services to ensure their continued education.